projectchrono/DEM-Engine/README.md

 DEM-Engine, nicknamed _DEME_, does Discrete Element Method simulations:

-- using up to two GPUs at the same time (works great on consumer _and_ data center GPUs);
+- Using up to two GPUs at the same time (works great on consumer _and_ data center GPUs).
-- with the particles having complex shapes represented by clumped spheres;
+- With the particles having complex shapes represented by clumped spheres.
-- with support for customizable contact force models (want to add a non-standard cohesive force, or an electrostatic repulsive force?
-You got this);
+- With support for customizable contact force models (want to add a non-standard cohesive force, or an electrostatic repulsive force?
+You got this).
-- with emphasis on computational efficiency;
+- With emphasis on computational efficiency.
-- with support for co-simulation with other C/C++ packages, such as [Chrono](https://github.com/projectchrono/chrono).
+- With support for co-simulation with other C/C++ packages, such as [Chrono](https://github.com/projectchrono/chrono).

 <p>
   <img width="380" src="https://i.imgur.com/mLMjuTc.jpg">